 Find out how U.S. News ranks graduate programs in the sciences

-Rankings of doctoral programs in the sciences are based solely on the results of surveys sent to academics in biological sciences, chemistry, computer science, earth sciences, mathematics, physics, and statistics during fall 2009.
+Rankings of doctoral programs in the sciences are based solely on the results of surveys sent to academics in biological sciences, chemistry, computer science, earth sciences, mathematics, physics and statistics.

 The individuals rated the quality of the program at each institution on a scale of 1 (marginal) to 5 (outstanding).
 Individuals who were unfamiliar with a particular school's programs were asked to select "don't know."

-The schools with the highest average scores among those who rated them were sorted in descending order and appear in the ranking table.
-All doctoral surveys were conducted by Synovate.
+The schools with the highest average scores among those who rated them were sorted in descending order and appear in the rankings tables.
+Survey results from fall 2009 and fall 2013 were averaged to compute the scores; programs needed at least 10 ratings to be ranked.
+All doctoral surveys were conducted by Ipsos Public Affairs.

-The universe of schools surveyed in biological sciences, chemistry, computer science, earth sciences, mathematics, and physics consisted of schools that awarded at least five doctoral degrees for the years from 2003 through 2008, according to the National Science Foundation report "Science and Engineering Doctorate Awards."
+The universe of schools surveyed in biological sciences, chemistry, computer science, earth sciences, mathematics and physics consisted of schools that awarded at least five doctoral degrees for the years from 2006 through 2010, according to the National Science Foundation report "Science and Engineering Doctorate Awards."

 Questionnaires were sent to the department heads and directors of graduate studies at each program in each discipline.

-In the Ph.D. sciences rankings, programs with an average peer assessment score of equal to or greater than 2.0 are numerically ranked.
-All those with average peer assessment scores of less than 2.0 are listed in alphabetical order as RNP, or Rank Not Published by U.S. News.
+In the doctoral sciences rankings, programs with an average peer assessment score of equal to or greater than 2.0 are numerically ranked.
+All those with average peer assessment scores of less than 2.0 are listed in alphabetical order as RNP, or Rank Not Published, by U.S. News.

-Specialty rankings in the Ph.D. sciences are based solely on nominations by department heads and directors of graduate studies at peer schools.
+Specialty rankings of doctoral science programs are based solely on nominations by department heads and directors of graduate studies at peer schools.
 These respondents ranked up to 10 programs in each area.
 Those with the most votes appear in the rankings tables.

-Rank Not Published means that U.S. News did calculate a numerical ranking for that school/program, but decided for editorial reasons that since the school/program ranked below the U.S. News cutoff that U.S. News would not publish the ranking for that school/program.
+Rank Not Published means that U.S. News did calculate a numerical ranking for a school or program, but decided for editorial reasons that since the school or program ranked below the U.S. News cutoff that U.S. News would not publish the ranking for that school or program.

-U.S. News will supply schools/programs listed as Rank Not Published with their numerical rankings, if they submit a request following the procedures listed in the Information for School Officials.
+U.S. News will supply schools or programs listed as Rank Not Published with their numerical rankings, if they submit a request following the procedures listed in the Information for School Officials.